Wednesday, December 31, 2008

 Children's Christmas Party

 Yahaira, Saul, Rigoberto, and Daniel led the activity with games, contests, and singing.
 The other youth helped us trying to keep kids back and organized.
-There was a Little Miss Christmas Pagent with each Sunday school teacher having 1 student in the contest.
-This made for a field of about 10, with the top 3 receiving teddy bears and shampoo, soap products.
+There was a Little Miss Christmas Pagent with each Sunday school teacher having 1

 After these games and contests all the kids got a flavored milk, either chocolate or strawberry and then we had 4 pinatas.
 The first pinata was for children under 5 and the 2nd for children 6-8.
 The 9-10 year olds had their own pinata, and the last one was for kids 11-13.
 We had all the youth trying to make sure only the righrt age groups participated in each pinata and entertained the others when it wasn't their turn.
 We also did our best to keep people from getting hurt when the rush for the candy took place.
 I saw as many youth getting knocked over and run over, as kids.